 Congrats, you have finally decided to move your site from HTTP to HTTPS.
 Google is going to love you, your readers are going to love you and everyone on the internet are going to love you for making the internet more secure and a safer place for everyone.
 According to Google, HTTPS (Hypertext Transfer Protocol Secure) is nothing but an internet communication protocol that protects the integrity and confidentiality of data between the user’s computer and your website.
 HTTPS is also known as HTTP over TLS or Transport Layer Security.
-Data sent using HTTPS is secured via Transport Layer Security protocol (TLS), which provides three key layers of protection – encryption (all data sent between your server and the users’ browser is encrypted), data integrity (ensures data is not tampered with), and authentication (ensures your data is not being intercepted).
+Data sent using HTTPS is secured via Transport Layer Security protocol (TLS), which provides three key layers of protection – encryption (all data sent between your server and the users’ browser is encrypted), data integrity (ensures the data is not tampered with), and authentication (ensures your data is not being intercepted).

 If you are familiar with search engine optimization best practices, you would have heard already about the preference Google gives to sites which are secure over non-secure websites.
 In 2014 itself Google announced that it will be taking HTTPS as a ranking signal, that is, it will give your content more preference over your competitors if your site is secure and theirs isn’t.
 So, let us dive into the HTTP to HTTPS migration checklist for SEO –